JonThomas/Azure-AZ-500-Study-Guide/3-Manage security operations/12-Configure diagnostic logging and log retention.md

       * Audit logs
       * Sign-ins (how many sign-ins has been made last week/ What's the sign-in pattern of a user?)
 * Activiy logs - logs from all resources for the management plan
+   * Activity logs for a VM will therefore provide information about changes being made to the VM in Azure (who created it) - not VM guest level diagnostics information (who turned the firewall off)
    * Stored in table AzureActivity
    * Available in the portal from most blades.
-The menu that oyu open it from determines the initial filter.
+The menu that you open it from determines the initial filter.
 * Resource logs - logs for all resources for the data plane
    * Resource logs aren't available until they're sent to a destination
 * Storage account logs (Diagnostics logs are stored in the _$logs_ blob container)